stbnrivas/dataModels/specs/guidelines.md

     date.

--   `dateCreated` and `dateModified` are special entity attributes provided off-the-shelf by NGSIv2 implementations.
+-   `dateCreated` and `dateModified` are special entity attributes provided off-the-shelf by NGSI v2 implementations.
 Be careful because they can be different than the actual creation or update date of the real world entity represented by its corresponding digital entity.